asdvfghg/ClassBD/readme.md

 # Classifier-guided neural blind deconvolution: a physics-informed denoising module for bearing fault diagnosis under heavy noise (ClassBD)
 ## Overview
-This is the offical repository of the manuscript "Classifier-guided neural blind deconvolution: a physics-informed denoising module for bearing fault diagnosis under heavy noises"
+This is the official repository of the manuscript "Classifier-guided neural blind deconvolution: a physics-informed denoising module for bearing fault diagnosis under heavy noises"

 In this work,